nodejs/node/doc/api/async_hooks.md

 the same.
 That's because `currentId()` simply returns the value of the current execution context; which is defined by `before()` and `after()` calls.

-Now if we only use `scope` to graph resource allocation we get the following:
+Now only using `scope` to graph resource allocation results in the following:

 ```
 TTYWRAP(6) -> Timeout(4) -> TIMERWRAP(5) -> TickObject(3) -> root(1)
 ```

-The `TCPWRAP` isn't part of this graph; evne though it was the reason for `console.log()` being called.
+The `TCPWRAP` isn't part of this graph; even though it was the reason for `console.log()` being called.
 This is because binding to a port without a hostname is actually synchronous, but to maintain a completely asynchronous API the user's callback is placed in a `process.nextTick()`.